code9xrs-hub/anixplay/README.md

 **AnixPlay is a media center that prioritizes and emphasizes complete freedom and flexibility for users and developers.**

-CloudStream is an extension-based multimedia player with tracking support.
+AnixPlay is an extension-based multimedia player with tracking support.
 There are extensions to view videos from:

 **Please don't create illegal extensions or use any that host any copyrighted media.** For more details about our stance on the DMCA and EUCD, you can read about it on our organization: [AnixPlay](https://t.me/+_lpzoRvOttNkMTQ1)